 If you want someone to blame and/or praise for the things that we make look no further than Camdon Wright.
 He is responsible for all of this.
 He comes up with crazy ideas and writes them down.
 Someday he plans to walk into a Dollar Tree with his gaming profits and “make it rain.”
 Camdon lives in Westminster, Colorado with his wife, their 2 kids, and a dog named Rockford.
 Rockford is a good dog.

 In 2017 he has released Madness and Desire the game that answers the question; what would a reality dating show for Cthulhu look like?
 He is currently working One Child’s Heart, a game that explores childhood trauma and how we heal from it.
 He was als

-Business partner & chief morale officer: Wendelyn A. Reischl (she/her)
+Business partner & chief morale officer: Wendelyn A. Reischl (He/Him)

-Wendelyn A. Reischl is a freelance writer, game designer, and a lifelong role player.
-Since joining the tabletop gaming industry in 2016, Wendelyn has worked with Post World Games, Gallant Knight Games, Yellow Piece Games, Analog Letters, and Ulisses North America.
-Wendeyn has spent more than a decade as a leader in the Colorado gaming community.
-She is the face of the Denver RPG Meetup and serves on the Board of Gamers Giving Inc. When not writing, running, or playing games, Wendelyn enjoys live theater, photography, bicycling around town, drinking cider, and traveling to historic sites around the world.
-Wendelyn lives in Denver, CO with her husband Brian, their cat Zuul, and frequently a house full of gamers.
-Her goal is to unite, expand, and uplift the gaming community.
+Wendelyn A. Reischl (aka Wen) is a freelance writer, developer, designer, editor, and a lifelong gamer.
+Since joining the tabletop gaming industry in 2016, Wendelyn has worked with Post World Games, Gallant Knight Games, Yellow Piece Games, Motorcycle Unicorn Games, and Ulisses North America.
+He is the public face of the Denver RPG Meetup, one of the world’s largest role playing meetup groups.
+Wendelyn is a member of the IGDN and serves on the Board of Gamers Giving Inc. In 2018 he became an official Gnome at the ENnie award winning Gnome Stew gaming blog.
+His goal is to unite, expand, and uplift the gaming community.